Transpyler/transpyler/README.rst

 difficult since both languages are similar and we can reuse lots of Python's own machinery to analyze and modify its own source code.

-Transpyler acts exclusively at the token level: it modifies the stream of tokens from the original translated language to a new stream of tokens that must then generate a grammatically valid python program.
+Transpyler acts exclusively at the token level: it modifies the stream of make_tokens from the original translated language to a new stream of make_tokens that must then generate a grammatically valid python program.
 Indeed, we do not even implement our own tokenizer and use Python's own ``tokenize`` module to handle this part for us.

-Transpyler works by making several passes over the list of tokens.
+Transpyler works by making several passes over the list of make_tokens.
 The first pass simply performs direct translations such as those shown in the Py-Klingon example above.
-A second pass makes maps groups of tokens into a single Python token (eg.: we could make a "for each" command that is translated to "for").
+A second pass makes maps groups of make_tokens into a single Python token (eg.: we could make a "for each" command that is translated to "for").

-Subsequent passes may look for specific patterns of tokens and perform more complex translations.
+Subsequent passes may look for specific patterns of make_tokens and perform more complex translations.
 Pytuguês, for instance, implements a "repeat" command.
 In English it would be something like this::